jupyterhub/repo2docker/tests/julia/mvtest/README.rst

 The simplest way to specify dependencies in Julia, a REQUIRE file simply lists the names of packages.
 Each one will be installed but not pre-compiled.
-In this case, we also specify python dependencies with an ``environment.yml`` file.
+In this case, we install an empty environment.yml but a REQUIRE file with one dependency.